LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 restriction in the final 'crawl' scenario).

 For a person new to roguelikes, the 'raid' scenario offers a gentle introduction.
 The subsequent game scenarios gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
+Starting from the second scenario, the player controls a whole team of characters and will develop his repertoire of squad formations, varying, depending on environment, the bound length, the preferred rendezvous locations and the use of light sources.
+The last scenario takes place in a multi-floor setting, giving player the choice of exploration of a single level at a time or portions of many levels along a single staircase and also of guarding staircases against enemies from other levels or, inversely, avoiding the staircases.

 Monsters